 This post may contain affiliate links.

-On top of that TV ratings are not super reliable.
+On top of that, TV ratings are not super reliable.
 A TV-14 rating is more like an R movie rating than a PG-13.
-Movies ratings tend to safer and more accurate to me.
+Movies ratings tend to be safer and more accurate to me.

 Although it can be tricky to find one everyone will enjoy, we’ve found a few through the years nearly all of us have liked and that we can watch without reservation.

 My girls are now in their teens so with their help, I was able to go back and make a list of shows that we’ve liked watching with the whole family.
 A few are from when they were younger and a few are more current, somewhat more mature shows.

-Most of these family TV shows you’ll find available on one of the common streaming channels like Netflix, Hulu, Amazon, or Disney Plus.
+Most of these family TV shows you’ll find available on one of the common streaming services like Netflix, Hulu, Amazon, or Disney Plus.
 But I’ve really enjoyed the free selections on the BYU TV app also on our smart TV.
 I hope this list provides some more options for good family time.

-An if you’re looking for more ideas for nighttime activities to do with the kids check out my list of family board games that adults love to play too and my list of Christmas movies to watch as a family.
+And if you’re looking for more ideas for nighttime family activities to do with the kids check out my list of family board games that adults love to play too and my list of Christmas movies to watch as a family.

 NOTE: Keep in mind, you know your kids best and for some of these shows I’ve waited until my kids were pre-teens before we began to watch them.
-You can always check Common Sense Media for very detailed explanations of the ratings of each show.
+You can always check Common Sense Media or Plugged In for very detailed explanations of the ratings of each show.
 I also have 2 girls, so some of these shows will appeal more to gals than the guys.
 But many of them my husband will sit and watch with us, giving them the adult male thumbs up.

 Great Family TV Shows with Older Kids